Pallet Town hasn’t changed in four months. Or at least, not that Red can tell just by biking through it.

 “Good.
 Are you missing Blue and Leaf?”

 Anger flashes through him, but also regret, and not just about Leaf.
 “Some.
 But there’s nothing I can do about that.”
-He’d shared basic details of the attack’s aftermath over email, but it was sparse on detail and didn’t include his feelings for Leaf.
+He’d shared basic details of the attack’s aftermath over email, but it was sparse and didn’t include his feelings for Leaf.

 “We’re all where we need to be, right now.
 Leaf’s at the Sakai ranch, helping Aiko’s dad and working on a project.”
 A project she won’t talk about, for some reason, and there’s pain with that thought too.